-Sexual harassment is defined by the following:
+Sexual Harassment is defined by the following:

-- Any unwelcome, gender/sex-based verbal or physical conduct that is so severe, persistent or pervasive that it creates a hostile environment. - It interferes with or limits someone's ability to participate in any university program and/or activity. - Quid pro quo sexual harassment occurs when there are unwelcome sexual advances and rejection or refusal results in a negative educational or employment action.
+- It is an umbrella term that includes the offenses of sexual harassment, sexual assault, domestic violence, dating violence and stalking. - It is defined as any unwelcome, gender/sex-based verbal or physical conduct that is so severe, persistent or pervasive that it creates a hostile environment. - It interferes with or limits someone's ability to participate in any university program and/or activity. - Quid pro quo sexual harassment occurs when there are unwelcome sexual advances by a university employee and rejection or refusal results in a negative educational or employment action.

-Non-Consensual Sexual Contact (or attempts to commit)
+Sexual Assault (or attempts to commit)